Recruiting Guides

 The NCSA Sales Call: What to Expect and How to Protect Yourself

-NCSA's 'recruiting assessment' is a sales call designed to close you before you hang up.
-Here's the structure, the pressure tactics, and how to protect yourself.
+The NCSA sales call runs 45-60 minutes and follows a 5-phase structure designed to close you before you hang up.
+How to prepare and protect yourself.

 The NCSA Contract Explained: Why It's Not a Subscription